Whose Insurance Pays in a Multi-Car Accident?

 What to Do After a Multi-Car Accident

 Multi-car accidents require more documentation than two-car crashes because fault is harder to establish across multiple vehicles.
-Folow these steps after a multi-car accident do get the best results:
+These steps give you the best chance at a clean claim.

 1. 1